 Support for Consulting and Strategy Careers

-Top hiring firms in consulting for the Berkeley MBA class of 2018 included McKinsey & Company, Bain & Company, Boston Consulting Group, PwC, and IDEO.
+Top hiring firms in consulting for the Berkeley MBA class of 2019 included Bain & Company, Boston Consulting Group, Deloitte, EY-Parthenon, LEK, McKinsey & Company, and PwC.